 Snow & Ice Management

-The owner, occupant or tenant of every property fronting upon or alongside any street shall remove all snow and ice from the sidewalk within 24 hours after the same ceases.
-The cleared path on the sidewalks is required to be 30 inches wide.
+The owner, occupant or tenant of every property fronting upon or alongside any street must remove all snow and ice from the sidewalk within 24 hours after the same ceases.
+The cleared path on the sidewalks is required to be at least 30 inches wide.
 No snow or ice shall be put upon Borough streets.

-Snow Emergencies will be declared when needed.
+Snow Emergencies will be declared by the Mayor when needed.
 The declaration will be placed on television and radio.
 Residents shall remove their vehicles from the snow emergency routes or they will be towed at the owner’s expense.
 Discontinuance of the emergency will be announced on television and radio.

 - WGAL – 8 – Ticker across TV screen and website posting